Day With(out) Art 2017: ALTERNATE ENDINGS, RADICAL BEGINNINGS

 Screenings in 100 venues internationally

-Visual AIDS presents ALTERNATE ENDINGS, RADICAL BEGINNINGS for the 28th annual Day With(out) Art on World AIDS Day, December 1, 2017.
+Visual AIDS presented ALTERNATE ENDINGS, RADICAL BEGINNINGS for the 28th annual Day With(out) Art on World AIDS Day, December 1, 2017.

-Visual AIDS will present ALTERNATE ENDINGS, RADICAL BEGINNINGS with public programs involving the artists and curators at four marquee screenings:
+Visual AIDS presented ALTERNATE ENDINGS, RADICAL BEGINNINGS with public programs involving the artists and curators at four marquee screenings:

 - The Whitney Museum of American Art, December 1, 6:30PM, followed by a post-screening discussion featuring Reina Gossett, Tiona Nekkia McClodden and Brontez Purnell in conversation with Day With(out) Art curators Erin Christovale and Vivian Crockett. (link)

 - Schomburg Center for Research in Black Culture, December 4, 6:30PM, in collaboration with The Studio Museum in Harlem, followed by a post-screening discussion featuring Cheryl Dunye, Ellen Spiro and Thomas Allen Harris in conversation with Day With(out) Art curators Erin Christovale and Vivian Crockett. (facebook)

 - Museum of Contemporary Art Chicago, December 5, 6:00PM, followed by a post-screening discussion featuring Rae Lewis-Thornton, Charles Long and Tiona Nekkia McClodden in conversation with Visual AIDS Programs Director Alex Fialho. (link) (facebook)